 Safe Treatments For Asthma can help you find a treatment plan that suits your medical condition and lifestyle.
-It written by a medical person who cares and has a long history of asthma.
 Whether you want to learn about traditional medical asthma treatments or natural remedies, you will find one that can help you live without attacks.

 Asthma, a disease of the lungs, narrows the airways in response to a "trigger" such as an exposure to an allergen, exercise, cold air, or emotional stress.
 This narrowing causes symptoms like shortness of breath, wheezing, chest tightness, and coughing.
 Between asthmatic episodes, most people with the condition feel fine.